-- Calculation is based on hydrogen production data in IEA's Global Hydrogen Review 2024. - Calculation is based on operating renewable diesel and SAF production units registered in BNEF Global Renewable Fuel Projects Tracker. - The H-index measures the author productivity and citation impact of scientific publications.
+- Calculation is based on hydrogen production data in IEA's Global Hydrogen Review 2024. - Calculation is based on operating renewable diesel and SAF production units registered in BNEF Global Renewable Fuel Projects Tracker. - scientific publications.
 The overall Topsoe h-index of 178 is one of the highest in the corporate world, demonstrating scientific leadership amongst industrial peers.